Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/templating.rst

           After conversion.

-OK now let us see some important ground rules:
+OK now, here are some important ground rules:

 - This conversion method can use as reference bones either the selected bones in the *currently* edited armature,